 - Advocate for nuclear reactor safety initiatives, including hardened on-site storage of highly dangerous spent nuclear fuel at California’s now shuttered San Onofre nuclear power plant and the Diablo Canyon nuclear power plant, anticipated to close in 2024-25.
 We oppose interim and centralized storage of radioactive waste, as well as plans to revive the Yucca Mountain nuclear waste repository.

 - Increase efforts to achieve full cleanup of the Santa Susana Field Laboratory and proper disposal of radioactive debris from the site, organizing health professionals and local communities to pressure local elected officials.
 We will also work with other California communities that are impacted by improper or inadequate regulation by DTSC.

 Implementation activities include:

 - Train physicians and other health care professionals to be active and engaged in policy around nuclear weapons, nuclear energy, cleanup and disposal of radioactive materials, and protective radiation exposure guidelines.

 - Educate policymakers on the importance of implementing strong security, energy, and radiation safety policies that reduce threats to public health and move us to a clean energy future.

-- Host education and awareness events on pressing nuclear issues, targeting health professionals and also soliciting attendance from the public, policymakers, and media.
-Events may include lectures, film-screenings, art shows, and issue forums.
+- Host education and awareness events and conduct broad outreach on pressing nuclear issues, targeting health professionals and our medical, academic, environmental and social justice allies.
+Events may include forums, presentations, film-screenings, art shows, and more.